bscheibe/Explorer/README.md

 # Explorer
-A directory listing plugin for Vim.
+A directory listing window plugin for Vim.